 What Is Jury Duty Leave Or Witness Leave?

 When it comes to job-protected employee leave, there are strict federal standards in place that prohibit California employers from refusing to grant leave for certain qualifying reasons or discriminating or retaliating against employees who request or take such leaves of absence.
 There are also job-protected leave laws at the state level, and California has established some of the most generous leave laws in the country, providing protections for employees that extend far beyond those mandated at the federal level.
 For instance, if a California employee is called for jury duty by the local courts or is subpoenaed to court as a witness, state law requires that the employer not only grant the leave of absence, but also protect the employee’s job for the duration of his or her jury duty.
-For more information about jury duty and witness leave in California, contact our knowledgeable CA employment law attorney at Davtyan PLC today.
+For more information about jury duty and witness leave in California, contact our knowledgeable CA employment law attorney at Davtyan Law Firm today.

 California Employee Jury Duty and Witness Leave Rights